-City of Cannon Beach.
-With a maximum elevation of 3,075 feet, the headwaters of the watershed are steep and mountainous.
-Over 95% of the lands in the watershed are managed for industrial timber production, with private land ownership over the last few decades passing from Crown Zellerbach to Willamette Industries, to the Weyerhaeuser Company, and to the Campbell Group, a timber investment firm.
-In 2005, Weyerhaeuser sold a portion of the upper watershed to Stimson Lumber.
-Harvest activity continues on lands adjoining the Reserve.
+The Cannon Beach watershed is located along the west fork of Elk Creek about 3/4 of a mile upstream from the confluence of the forks.
 The watershed totals 15 acres of old growth and 45 acres of second growth timber which the City owns.
 Located within the watershed are some rather large old growth red cedar.
 The watershed provides some water quality protection of the City water supply which comes from three springs.
 But the City is concerned that logging and spraying of the commercial timber land which surrounds the watershed could seriously affect water quality.

-The streams in this area of the County are an invaluable resource.
+The streams in this area of the County are an invaluable resource of the area.
 These streams provide water for the residents of the area, as well as providing habitat for both fish and wildlife.
 The streams in the area fluctuate considerably between January and August.
 During the winter months when the streams are at their peak, there is plenty of water in the stream channels.